-Doctors' pay increases lag other health professionalsNovember 27th, 2012 in Health /
+Doctors' pay increases lag other health professionalsNovember 27, 2012 in Medicine & Health / Health

 (HealthDay)—The incomes of U.S. doctors have grown less than the incomes of other health professionals over the past few decades, a new study indicates.